 A. If you receive a letter requesting your presence at an independent medical examination, you are required by law to attend.
 The IME gives your employer or its insurance company an opportunity to have you examined by a doctor of their choice.

 It sounds confusing, but if you do not attend this examination, you face losing your workers compensation benefits.
 Yet insurance medical examiners will frequently say they seriously injured workers are “not injured” and can return to work.

-If you’ve received a letter requesting an appointment with an insurance medical examiner, call one of our Michigan work comp attorneys at (855) 221-COMP.
+If you’ve received a letter requesting an appointment with an insurance medical examiner, call one of our Michigan work comp attorneys at (855) 221-2667.
 We can protect your legal rights, and make sure an IME doesn’t interfere with your benefits.